 In other words, a product looks or smells enough like food that a child might try to eat or suck on it and could be harmed in doing so.

-The High Court’s decision didn’t say that all cosmetics that look like food is banned.
-They did say that a member country should evaluate on a “case by case basis” and that actual harm doesn’t have to be proved in order to ban a product.
+The High Court’s decision didn’t say that all cosmetics that look like food are banned.
+They did say that a member country should evaluate on a “case by case basis” and that actual harm doesn’t have to be proven in order to ban a product.

 What Should You Do?

 If you are in the US, you don’t have to do anything.